thereisnotime/xxToolbelt/README.md

 This will open your code editor (by default VSCode)

-1. Save the file - that's all - no need to reload anything.
+Save the file - that's all - no need to reload anything.

+**NOTE:** The *xxedit-* command is automatically generated for each script.

 ### Adding new scripts

-1. Add the new script with the proper extension to the correct language folder (or create one). **It is recommended using the templates and have the requirements (README.md in the language folder)** because the shebang is importnat.
+1. Add the new script with the proper extension to the correct language folder (or create one). **It is recommended to use the templates and have the requirements (README.md in the language folder)** because the shebang is important.
 2. Reload your shell or open a new terminal or type:

 ```bash
 xxtb-load
 ```

+**NOTE:** After the first load, you don't need to reload the shell or open a new terminal every time you change the script.

 ### Adding new languages